getify/foi-lang/formalization-work/Lexical-Grammar-Combinator-Implementation.md

   productions) but no `symb.Name` production is generated.
 A different binding takes over the standalone role.
-Currently just `Escape`, whose standalone slot is filled by `EscapePlain` (defined separately as one of the eight named Escape variants;
+Currently just `Escape`, whose standalone slot is filled by `EscapePlain` (defined separately as one of the seven named Escape variants;
   see §9). `EscapePlain` is spread into `BaseTokenOr` explicitly, just before the `symb` spread.